Tutorial - Integrate STAAD.Pro

 from pathlib import Path

-from openstaad import Output
+from openstaadpy import os_analytical

 # Replace with your version and file path.

-staad_path = r"C:\Program Files\Bentley\Engineering\STAAD.Pro 2024\STAAD\Bentley.Staad.exe"
+staad_path = Path(r"C:\Program Files\Bentley\Engineering\STAAD.Pro 2025\STAAD\Bentley.Staad.exe")

 # Launch STAAD.Pro

-staad_process = subprocess.Popen([staad_path])
+staad_process = subprocess.Popen([str(staad_path)])

-# Connect to OpenSTAAD.
+# Connect to OpenSTAAD using openstaadpy

 Create the structure in STAAD.Pro